 You need to tell your head unit how long your cranks are in order for it to convert your force into watts correctly.
 Power meter pedals come with a default setting of 172.5 mm.
 So if this is the length of your crank, there’s nothing for you to do.
 If your crank length is not 172.5 mm however, you need to set the correct crank length in your head unit after you have installed and paired your head unit to your power meter.

 It’s good practice to periodically check for updates to the firmware of your power meter.
 From time to time, manufacturers roll out new versions of firmware which provide new features as well as fixes to previous issues.
-You can check out our Power Meter Brands page where we provide all of the latest firmware information for your power meter.
+If your power meter has an smartphone power meter app, you can use it to quickly and easy check the version of your firmware and update it if necessary.